djtoler2/Bio/sports-analogy.md

 - ##### Scheduler: _Decides which pods our nodes should run on_

-- ##### Controller Manager: _Adjusts resources to match the actual cluster state to the desired - cluster state_
+- ##### Controller Manager: _Adjusts resources to match the actual cluster state to the desired cluster state_

 - ##### Cloud Controller Manager: _Additional controller manager if you're using a cloud provider_

-#### This cluster architecture is similar to how every NBA team has a front office with analogous roles.
+#### The architecture of a Kubernetes cluster is similar to how every NBA team has a front office with analogous roles.

 ##### - The franchise's analyst team is like the Etcd.
 All modern NBA organizations have an analyst team that keeps data about the franchise and that data is used to make decisions throughout the franchise, just like etcd data is used to make decisions throughout the cluster.